hensm/node-ddcci/README.md

     * **`monitorName`**
       &emsp;`String`.
 Name of monitor for which to set the brightness.
     * **`level`**
       &emsp;`integer`.
-Between between 0-100 representing the new brightness level.
+Between 0-100 representing the new brightness level.

 * ### `getContrast(monitorName)`
   Queries a monitor's contrast level.